 The ML45 History

-The club in its early days set out to come up with a boat that could handle the then very open waters of Mawson Lakes, one that would be both relatively easily and cheaply built.
+The club in its early days set out to come up with a boat that could handle the then very open waters of Mawson Lakes, one that could be both relatively easily and cheaply built.
 What came out of that was a model taken from a 1970’s Vic Smeed design, the “Panache”, originally built as a 30 inch model.
 It featured in the December 1980 Model Boats magazine.

 Vic Smeed was an international model designer of note.
 He based the Panache design on former UK Prime Minister Sir Edward Heath’s Morning Cloud 4, one of a series of ocean racing yachts he owned by that name.